efalbert/datasciencecoursera/Getting and Cleaning Data/CodeBook.md

 Step 3:
 Merge the training and the test to create a singular readable dataset for example:
-# merge datasets and add labels

 combined <- rbind(train, test)
 AND
-# Convert classLabels to activityName basically.
-More explicit.

 combined[["Activity"]] <- factor(combined[, Activity]
                                  , levels = activityLabels[["classLabels"]]
                                  , labels = activityLabels[["activityName"]])